 Leading Education Institutions

 Spokane Valley is dedicated to investing in all stages of education.
 Its K-12 schools have been recognized as leaders in the state and across the nation.
-Students can earn college credits by taking elective advance placement classes.
+Students can earn college credits by taking elective advanced placement classes.
 Spokane Valley includes three school districts:

 The Spokane region is also home to the 77-acre University District.
 Major universities Washington State University, Gonzaga University, Eastern Washington University and Whitworth University all have a presence in the University District.
 This unique district mixes neighborhood revitalization with innovation and entrepreneurship.
 It includes office, lab and maker spaces, as well as warehouse, residential and mixed use developments.
 This creates a diverse and vibrant community.
 Learn more at SpokaneUDistrict.org.